-The term 'Limited Liability Company (LLC)' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Limited Liability Company (LLC)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A limited liability company is often referred to by its acronym LLC.
 These business setups combine the best in both worlds of proprietorships and corporations.
 They offer the sole proprietorship or partnerships’ advantages of pass through taxation.
 At the same time, an LLC provides the same limited liability for the owners which a corporation receives.

 With a limited liability company, the owners will file their business losses or profits with their individual tax returns.
 This is because an LLC is not considered to be its own taxable structure.
 When lawsuits against the company are involved, it is only business assets that are at risk of seizure.